BrockDSL/Change_Detection_Analysis_Remote_Sensing/README.md

 ** Layer Stacking (Joining of bands)
 For this step  we will like to join the three bands  of each view to get an image for each view.

-click on the left view> at the far right you will see tool bax> below the tool box expand the raster management folder and double click layer stacking
+click on the left view> at the far right you will see tool bax> below the tool box expand the raster management folder and double click Layer stacking

 > Layer stacking  parameters dialogue box pop-up